Updated April 2026

 Frequently asked questions

-No. You can get a CPF on any visa type, including a tourist visa.
-The CPF is available to all foreigners in Brazil regardless of their immigration status.
+No. You can get a CPF on any visa type including tourist visas.

 What documents do I need?

-A valid passport (original), proof of Brazilian address (utility bill, rental contract, or host declaration letter), and R$7 for the Correios processing fee.
+Passport, proof of Brazilian address, and R$7 for the Correios fee.

 Does a CPF expire?